hteumeuleu/caniemail/_features/image-bmp.md

     }
 }
 notes_by_num: {
     "1": "Buggy.
-An image renders but the colours are incorrect."
+An image renders but the colours are incorrect.", "2": "Remote images will not be loaded unless user explicitly allows 'remote content'" }
-}
 ---